Craig Anderson (actor)

-Craig Anderson is an Australian director, producer and actor best known for his comedic turns in the Australian television series' Double the Fist, Review with Myles Barlow, Laid, and award-winning short films Life in a Datsun, Demon Datsun, and Life in a Volkswagen.
+Craig Anderson (born 1 November 1978) is an Australian director, producer and actor best known for his comedic turns in the Australian television series' Double the Fist, Review with Myles Barlow, Laid, and award-winning short films Life in a Datsun, Demon Datsun, and Life in a Volkswagen.
 He directed the horror feature film Red Christmas.

-Anderson is a physical media enthusiast and notably has a VHS collection with over 8500 tapes.
+Anderson is a physical media enthusiast and has a VHS collection with over 8500 tapes.

 Early life

 Anderson grew up in St Clair, New South Wales, a suburb of Western Sydney.

 Anderson has a First Class Honors in Performance and Theory from the University of Western Sydney.

 Career

 Anderson first gained success as a filmmaker in 1999, when he collaborated with university friend Brian Moses to create the short film Life in a Datsun.
 The short was screened at the Tropfest and St Kilda Film Festival to great acclaim.
 In 2000, they followed it up with Life in a Volkswagen.

 The success of Anderson's short films with Moses lead to the Australian Broadcasting Corporation commissioning their late night TV series Double the Fist.
 The show is a satire of lifestyle television and features the characters pursuing the "most extreme lifestyle choices they can make".
 Anderson was frustrated with representation on Australian television and wanted the show to be "lower-class people having cool fantasies and action adventures".
 In a shock upset, the series beat Kath & Kim to win the 2004 Australian Film Institute award for best comedy series.
 The series returned for a second season in 2008.